Zjasmine1024/Text-Analysis-Project/README.md

 # Text-Analysis-Project
 ## **1. Project Overview**

-My goal centered around analyzing "A Christmas Carol" by Charles Dickens sourced from Project Gutenberg.
-The primary objectives were twofold: firstly, to ascertain the prominence of main characters by counting their frequency within the text, and secondly, to conduct sentiment analysis around each main character to discern whether they were portrayed positively or negatively.
-Leveraging NLTK for text processing and sentiment analysis, the project aimed to extract actionable insights from the narrative's portrayal of characters.
-Through meticulous data preprocessing and sentiment analysis techniques, the project sought to unravel the nuances of character representation and their impact on the overall storyline.
+I wanted to dive into "A Christmas Carol" by Charles Dickens, a book I picked up from Project Gutenberg.
+My goal was pretty straightforward: I aimed to figure out how often the main characters popped up in the story and to understand if they were shown in a good or bad light.
+To do this, I used a tool called NLTK, which helps with breaking down and analyzing texts.
+The idea was to dig deep into how Dickens portrayed these characters and see what that tells us about the story as a whole.
+For practice, I also decided to check out which words showed up the most in the book.
+I kept track of how often each word appeared and saved this information in a file named 'refined_word_frequencies.txt'.

 ## 2. Implementation
 **Pre-work**

-I begin by importing the required libaires for text processing and the sentiment analysis.
+I begin by importing the required libaries for text processing and the sentiment analysis.
 Including NLTK for natural language processing and the pickle for loading my text data.
 I have a pickle file containing the book text, so each time it will load the text data from the file.
 ```python
 import re
 import nltk